offbynull/xplore-path/README.md

 ![Screenshot of REPL interface](repl_example.png)

 The `playground` directory contains a mix of fabricated biological and general-purpose data, spread across many file formats.
 Xplore Path lets you query this data as if it were a single unified hierarchy.

 Try running a few of the example queries shown below.

-<details><summary>Example queries</summary>
+If you've used XPath before, the queries below should feel familiar as Xplore Path's query language is heavily inspired by XPath.

+<details><summary>Walking hierarchy</summary>

 * `/*` - List top-level files.
 * `//*` - List all data.